Preempting Fermion Sign Problem: Unveiling Quantum Criticality through Nonequilibrium Dynamics in Imaginary Time

-Here, we propose a general framework to preempt sign problem in QMC and unveil the quantum criticality.
-Generally, fathoming the nonequilibrium properties in quantum many-body systems is substantially challenging, compared with the equilibrium ones.
-However, we leverage the nonequilibrium behavior and demonstrate that the short-time critical dynamics, which was first proposed in classical systems~\cite{Janssen1989} and used to detect the classical critical behaviors~\cite{Lizb1995prl} and then generalized to imaginary-time dynamics of QCP~\cite{Yins2014prb}, provides an ingenious strategy to reliably probe quantum criticality in the presence of sign problem, as illustrated in Fig.~\ref{fig:SLAC}\subref{a}.
-The underling mechanism is that in the short-time stage of imaginary-time relaxation for some typical initial states, (1) universal scaling behaviors manifesting the quantum criticality appear ~\cite{Yins2014prb,yu2023dirac}; (2) the sign problem remains mild in this stage such that the reliable results are accessible by QMC simulation.
-Hence, bestowing the scaling of short-time dynamics~\cite{Janssen1989,Lizb1995prl,Yins2014prb,yu2023dirac}, we can accurately determine critical properties of the QCP, while the sign problem therein, whose severity generally exponentially increases with the imaginary time~\cite{Troyer2005sign,AssaadReview}, is largely alleviated compared with the equilibrium one involving long imaginary-time evolution.
+Here, we propose a general framework to preempt the sign problem in QMC and unveil the quantum criticality and associated ground-state phase diagram.
+It is widely acknowledged that fathoming the nonequilibrium properties in quantum many-body systems is substantially more challenging than equilibrium ones.
+However, we leverage the nonequilibrium behavior and demonstrate that the short-time critical dynamics, which was first proposed in classical systems~\cite{Janssen1989} and used to detect the classical critical behaviors~\cite{Lizb1995prl} and then generalized to imaginary-time dynamics of QCP~\cite{Yins2014prb}, provides an ingenious strategy to reliably probe quantum criticality in the presence of the sign problem, as illustrated in Fig.~\ref{fig:SLAC}\subref{a}.
+The underlying mechanism is that in the short-time stage of imaginary-time relaxation for some typical initial states, (1) universal scaling behaviors manifesting the quantum criticality appear~\cite{Yins2014prb,yu2023dirac}; (2) the sign problem remains mild in this stage, such that the reliable results are accessible by QMC simulation.
+Hence, bestowing the scaling of short-time dynamics~\cite{Janssen1989,Lizb1995prl,Yins2014prb,yu2023dirac}, we can accurately determine the location and critical properties of the QCP, while the sign problem therein, whose severity generally increases exponentially with the imaginary time~\cite{Troyer2005sign,AssaadReview,Scalettar2015prb}, is largely alleviated compared with the equilibrium one involving long imaginary-time evolution.